 The future of Nutrition & Health Coaching

 One of the top questions we're asked in relation to Nutrition & Health Coaching (NHC) is 'what will I be able to do with my qualification?'.
 If you have had a chat to us you'll know that the health coaching sector is one of the fastest growing and the options are only limited by your ability to spot gaps (needs) and fulfill them.
 But where exactly are the gaps?
 What is the potential?
 And, what is the vision?
-Director of Cadence Health, Leanne Cooper, reveals her visions of the opportunities for Nutrition & Health Coaches and where the future may lie.
+Director of Well College Global, Leanne Cooper, reveals her visions of the opportunities for Nutrition & Health Coaches and where the future may lie.